thoth-tech/handbook/docs/company/reports/t2-2022/ontrack-report.md

 #### Overview, Goals, and Objectives

-The aim of the Security Analysis project is to understand the vulnerabilities within the OnTrack system, to aid in the implementation of security measures.
+The aim of the Security Analysis project is to understand the vulnerabilities in the OnTrack system, to aid in the implementation of security measures.
 Given that OnTrack has a high throughput of task submission and user data, protecting the students and assessors data is paramount for ensuring that both technical system remain secure.
 This will effect all users of Ontrack, as well as